 His spaces are among those spearheading the Czech cocktail movement.
 Stránský and his peers are well-studied in classic cocktails and the finer points of the technique and craft of bartending.
-But sometimes it takes a little magic to pry the masses away from Prague's countless beer halls and into a cocktail den for a change.
+But sometimes it takes a little magic to pry the masses away from Prague’s countless beer halls and into a cocktail den.

 “Each year, the bar standards here are higher and higher,” says Stránský.
 “There’s a constant influx of new bars, restaurants and hotels that are putting more and more effort, time and money to educate their staff in cocktails and mixology.”

-Stránský is one of the young contingent in Prague spurring along the cocktail scene and doing so with an endless assortment of tricks to keep his guests intrigued, entertained and coming back for more.
+Stránský is one of the young contingent in Prague spurring along the cocktail scene and doing so with an endless assortment of tricks to keep his guests intrigued, entertained and coming back.
 So put down that pilsner and check out these top cocktail spots in the Czech Republic.

 The city of Brno is a two-and-a-half-hour train ride from Prague and a convenient waypoint for rail travelers who may be headed to Vienna or Bratislava.
 It’s also home to cocktail wonderland Super Panda Circus.
 Do you really need to know anything else?

-Envision elevated stadium-style seating with the gazes of everyone fixed on the the bar, where a team of bartenders speed around churning out the latest offerings, grabbing bottles stored between stuffed animals and rubber duckies.
-Think it's a gimmick?
-You won't when you peruse the incredibly deep list of rare Japanese whisky on offer or speak with a knowledgeable bartender for a recommendation on a cocktail or spirit.
+Envision elevated stadium-style seating with the gazes of everyone fixed on the bar, where a team of bartenders speed around churning out the latest offerings, grabbing bottles stored between stuffed animals and rubber ducks.
+Think it’s a gimmick?
+You won’t when you peruse the incredibly deep list of rare Japanese whisky or speak with a knowledgeable bartender for a recommendation on a cocktail or spirit.

-During a recent visit, the menu showcased a child's puzzle board, with different toys atop the wooden sticks used to move the puzzle pieces around.
-Pick the toy that you think will get you the best drink, with each selection offering a choice of two drinks—one classic and one revamped.
-The Barnum & Bailey vibes are being phased out by a casino theme, though the name Super Panda Circus will remain.
+During a recent visit, the menu showcased a child’s puzzle board, with different toys atop the wooden sticks used to move the puzzle pieces around.
+Pick the toy that you think corresponds with your ideal drink, with each selection offering a choice of two drinks—one classic and one revamped.

-The Bar Which Doesn't Exist does indeed exist, and you'll find it in Brno.
+The Bar Which Doesn’t Exist does indeed exist, and you’ll find it in Brno.
 Despite the name, the bar is more classic than campy.
-The two-story spot from the team behind Super Panda Circus serves food in addition to a collection of spot-on cocktail classics alongside new creations on a magazine-style photo menu.
+The two-story spot from the team behind Super Panda Circus serves food in addition to a collection of spot-on classic cocktails alongside new creations listed on a magazine-style photo menu.
 The bar team is also happy to create a drink based on your specifications.
-So if you can't get that marshmallow-infused Last Word from Super Panda Circus out of your head from the night before, see what the crew can work up for you instead.
+So if you can’t get that marshmallow-infused Last Word from Super Panda Circus out of your head from the night before, see what the crew can assemble for you instead.